Jeffrey-Ede/Adaptive-Partial-STEM/README.md

 Examples show test set 1/23.04 px coverage adaptive partial scans, target outputs and generated partial scan completions for 96x96 crops from STEM images.

-Important not: Add empty `__init__.py` files to `dnc` subdirectories to run code.

-## Pretrained Models
+## Training

+To continue training the neural network; from scratch or to fine-tune it, you will need to adjust some of the variables at the top of `train.py` files.
+Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.
+Note that there may be minor differences between the script and the paper due to active development.
+Add empty `__init__.py` files to `dnc` subdirectories to run code.

 Checkpoints for fully trained models are [here](https://drive.google.com/drive/folders/1LJuaVXEvlfhrZLQiz_LEnoAn59WM2PpI?usp=sharing).
 They are for experiments 125 (LSTM), 126 (Spirals), and 127 (DNC) after 500k and 1000k training iterations.
 To load the models, change the save location in the `checkpoint` file to your save location.

 ## Training Data